SonakshiA/flipkartbot/README.md

 # flipkartbot
-A simple project that integrated Selenium and Scrapy frameworks
+A simple project that integrates Selenium and Scrapy frameworks

 This project is written in Python.